 - a.
 When required.
-Promptly submit a courtesy copy of: - Documents of fifty pages or more in length, including exhibits; - Documents filed under seal regardless of length; - Documents pertaining to matters being heard by the Court within seven days of filing; and - Joint Pretrial Orders and other trial material. - b.
+Do not provide courtesy copies to the Court except for the following: - Trial Exhibits to which objections have been lodged; and - Trial Deposition excerpts when objections have been lodged.
+Highlight the objections and the questions/answers to which those objections are directed. - b.
 Form.
-When providing copies of filings over fifty pages, print double-sided and submit in a binder.
-Organize exhibits and attachments by tab at the right margin.
+Provide hard copies as well as electronic copies.
+When providing hard copies, organize exhibits and attachments by tab at the right margin.
 Use the smallest binders that comfortably hold the material.
 Do not use binders larger than four inches.
-Divide into multiple binders when necessary.

-Provide courtesy copies marked with the file-stamped CM/ECF system docket number unless submitted on an urgent basis.

-c.
-Delivery to chambers.
-Mail or hand-deliver courtesy copies to the attention of the Case Manager with a transmittal letter specifying the content.
+Divide into multiple binders when necessary. - Provide courtesy copies marked with the file-stamped CM/ECF system docket number unless submitted on an urgent basis. - c.
+Delivery.
+Electronic copies should be sent to the Court's case manager via email.
+Hard copies should be mailed or hand-delivered to the attention of the Case Manager with a transmittal letter specifying the content.